 10. Never Keep Any Secrets From Parents

-Communication is key in any relationship, including the relationship between parent and child.
+Communication is key in any relationship, including parent and child.
 It’s important to encourage your child to feel comfortable coming to you with any problem, no matter how big or small it may seem.
 By creating an open line of communication, you’ll be able to resolve issues more quickly and better understand what’s going on in your child’s life.

 However, some signs indicate that your child may be struggling emotionally or mentally; in these cases, seeking expert help is important.
 Withdrawal from normal activities, changes in sleep or eating patterns, and persistent sadness or irritability can all be warning signs that your child is distressed.
 Don’t hesitate to contact the school or a mental health professional for help if you see any signs.

 In an ever-evolving educational landscape, ensuring a child’s safety in school remains paramount.
 From understanding the importance of personal information to navigating the challenges of peer pressures, these ten rules provide a foundational guideline for students to maintain their physical and emotional safety.